saswatnayak1998/evals_articles/README.md

    ## **Pressing Challenges for Capitol.ai and Role of Evaluations**

-1. **Ensuring Output Quality**:
+- **Ensuring Output Quality**:

   - **Challenge**: Maintaining relevance, accuracy, and logical structure across multi-modal responses.
   - **Evaluations Help**: Use relevance, coherence, and factual accuracy metrics to ensure high-quality responses.

-1. **Multi-Modal Alignment**:

-   - **Challenge**: Ensuring text, images, and charts are consistent and contextually aligned.
-   - **Evaluations Help**: Implement alignment checks to verify consistency across modalities.

-1. **Reducing Redundancy**:
+- **Reducing Redundancy**:

   - **Challenge**: Avoiding repetitive information across chunks.
   - **Evaluations Help**: Use overlap metrics to penalize redundancy and improve uniqueness.

-1. **Scaling Automated Evaluations**:
+- **Scaling Automated Evaluations**:

   - **Challenge**: Manual evaluation is infeasible for large-scale outputs.
   - **Evaluations Help**: Automate evaluation pipelines for relevance, completeness, and factual validation.

-1. **Handling Complex Queries**:
+- **Handling Complex Queries**:

   - **Challenge**: Balancing depth, clarity, and personalization in responses.
   - **Evaluations Help**: Use completeness and clarity metrics to address user intent effectively.

-1. Among these, pick 1-3 evaluation tasks of your choice that can be largely completed in the time given, and write evaluation scripts for those tasks.
+2. Among these, pick 1-3 evaluation tasks of your choice that can be largely completed in the time given, and write evaluation scripts for those tasks.
-1. Are your results actionable?
+3. Are your results actionable?
 There's a big difference between an evaluation that makes a directionally correct conclusion and an evaluation that is precise enough for us to use when making client-impacting decisions.
 Think about what an evaluation needs to do to be used in production.

-1. If there is anything you don't have time to do, spend time thinking about what you would do with more time, since I may ask about this.
+4. If there is anything you don't have time to do, spend time thinking about what you would do with more time, since I may ask about this.

 - To improve this further, I would look at the type of FAQs and see where the system underperforms.
 I would try to build custom solutions for the majority of such cases.
 - I would fine tune the prompt or fine tune the LLM to give desired answers based on the queries.
 I would try to maximize the retention time of a user as a parameter to be maximized.
 More the amount of time used in reading the articles, more the revenues.